wib100/HCPBridgeMqtt-WiB/README.md

 * Efficient MQTT messages (send only MQTT Message if Door state changed)

 ## Known Bugs
-* Open command requires two clicks.
-A feature? :)
+* The first command after reboot/boot needs at least two clicks.
 * On Promatic4 (at least) the status led of the motor blinks red.

 ## Notes by original author